vishalrjagan/DifferentialPrivacy/readme.txt

 		eps-range: The range of epsilon to be checked for, expressed as an inequality in Mathematica Inequality, Eg: "eps>0 && eps<1". (default: "eps > 0")
 		rand_bit: Whether adjacency pairs must be produced in random order.
 0 for False, 1 for True. (default: 0).
 		delta: The delta to be considered for epsilon-delta differential privacy.
+		approach: For eps-delta privacy, the tool implements two algorithms. approach defines which algorithm to use. approach = 0 is a slow algorithm which generates the counterexample input pair along with the output. approach = 1 is a faster algorithm which only generates the counterexample input pair, but not the corresponding output.

 		Options:
 			install: Installs the executables required, namely compare.out and master.out.